TagRanger®

 Learn how to manage your Finder/Relay/Tag devices, update firmware, load configuration profiles, set up Tag networks and switch between active Tags, all through the TagRanger® App

 Tap the Devices tab in the App, this screen will show all the devices the App has seen in the past.
-Swipe the Look for bluetooth devices switch to the 'on' position and any new devices will also be added to this list.
+Swipe the Look for bluetooth devices switch to the 'on' position and any new devices will also be added to this list if their Bluetooth is turned on.

 Device Management